There's been a lot of chatter lately about feedback vs. feedforward. Words matter. I don’t…

-The first time a person in a class I was teaching asked this, I sat there with my mouth hanging open.
-It was all I could do not to break into the song from the 70’s show HeeHaw.
+The first time a person in a class I was teaching asked about how to give humble feedback, I sat there with my mouth hanging open.
+It was all I could do not to break into the song from the 70s show HeeHaw.
 “Oh lord, it’s hard to be humble, when you’re perfect in every way!”

-How can you answer a question like that??
-I didn’t take it seriously until about the 20th time somebody asked me.
+How can you answer a question like that?
+I didn’t take it seriously until about the 20th time somebody asked me how to give humble feedback.
 Finally, I realized it was a legitimate question and I needed to give a serious answer.